2023 Most Popular Psychology Graduate Certificate Schools in the New England Region

 Read full report on Psychology at Southern Connecticut State University

-With a ranking of #6, Rhode Island College did quite well on this year’s most popular schools for psychology students working on their graduate certificate.
-RIC is a moderately-sized public school located in the large suburb of Providence.
+Rhode Island College did quite well in this year’s ranking of the most popular places for psychology students to get a graduate certificate.
+It came in at #6 on the list.
+RIC is a medium-sized public school located in the suburb of Providence.

 Women make up 88% of the psychology majors at the school.

-Salve Regina University landed the #7 spot in the 2023 rankings for the most popular graduate certificate psychology programs.
-Located in the large suburb of Newport, Salve Regina is a private not-for-profit school with a small student population.
+Salve Regina University ranked #7 on this year’s Most Popular Psychology Graduate Certificate Schools in the New England Region list.
+Located in the suburb of Newport, Salve Regina is a private not-for-profit school with a small student population.

 About 93% of the students majoring in psychology at the school are women while 7% are male.

-University of Connecticut came in at #10 in this year’s edition of the Most Popular Psychology Graduate Certificate Schools in the New England Region ranking.
-UCONN is a fairly large public school located in the large suburb of Storrs.
+University of Connecticut ranked #10 on this year’s Most Popular Psychology Graduate Certificate Schools in the New England Region list.
+UCONN is a very large public school located in the suburb of Storrs.

 About 70% of the students majoring in psychology at the school are women while 30% are male.